-Carbon County Resource Council, based in Red Lodge, Montana, is a group of concerned citizens advocating responsible use of resources and finding solutions to problems that affect our unique quality of life since 1997.
+Carbon County Resource Council is a group of concerned citizens advocating responsible use of resources and finding solutions to problems that affect our unique quality of life.
+To do that we:

 Oil and Gas

-- Monitoring development projects in the county to ensure compliance with local growth policies and other state and federal natural resource protection laws;
+- Monitoring development projects in the county to ensure compliance with local growth policies and other state and federal natural resouce protection laws.